xrdocs/cloud-scale-networking/_tutorials/netflow-ncs5500-test-results.md

 We can see a progression in the CPU utilization, up to a plateau when we reach the shaper.
 After this value, even if we sample more aggressively, we are not pushing more sampled packets to the LC CPU.

 Conclusion:
-- with constant traffic, sampling-interval has of course a direct impact on the CPU load but no taildrop were observed, no impact on other routing protocols (v4 or v6)
+- with constant traffic, sampling-interval has, of course, a direct impact on the CPU load but no taildrop were observed, no impact on other routing protocols (v4 or v6)

 ### Impact of the number of flows